 Patrick McDevitt1, Preeti Swaminathan1, Joshua Herrera1, Raghuram Srinivas2

-1 Master of Science in Data Science, Candidates, Southern Methodist University, Dallas, TX 75275 USA
+1 Master of Science in Data Science, Southern Methodist University, Dallas, TX 75275 USA

-2 Ph.D.
-Candidate, Southern Methodist University, Dallas, TX 75275 USA
+2 Southern Methodist University, Dallas, TX 75275 USA

 {pmcdevitt, pswaminathan, herreraj, rsrinivas}@smu.edu

 Abstract.
 This paper considers the safety of pedestrians as paramount in the establishment of a walkable city.
-To further that objective, in this research we characterize the nature of pedestrian-vehicle accidents.
-The study combines data sets of infrastructure definitions, safety accident reports, and citizen-pedestrian reported observations of local conditions to establish the interaction among environment, human observations, and safety incidents to identify the relevant characteristics that are associated to safety related incidents within the environment of a contemporary mid-size city in the midwestern United States.
+To further that objective, we characterize the nature of pedestrian-vehicle accidents.
+The study combines data sets of NAME THE DATA SETS infrastructure definitions, safety accident reports, and citizen-pedestrian reported observations of local conditions to establish the interaction among environment, human observations, and safety incidents to identify the relevant characteristics that are associated to safety related incidents within the environment of a contemporary mid-size city in the midwestern United States.
 The results of this evaluation provide opportunity for planning for enhanced safety for pedestrians.

 1 Introduction